osayami/jumper-jam/README.md

   - Checking the safe area for mobile displays
   - Pause the game when it's minimzed

-- Basic score systen using the FileAccess class
+- Basic score system using the FileAccess class
 - Basic shop